Improvement Practitioner

 About the course

-Improvement Practitioners use a blend of Lean and Six Sigma, project and change management principles and tools to identify and lead the delivery of change across organisational functions and processes.
+Improvement Practitioners utilise a blend of Lean and Six Sigma methodologies, along with project and change management principles, to identify and lead the delivery of change across organisational functions and processes.
+Their role is essential in enhancing efficiency, productivity, and overall performance by systematically eliminating waste and reducing variability in processes.

-The course develops a portfolio of Improvement Projects which may be used as source material for submission to the End Point Assessment (EPA) of the Institute for Apprenticeships and Technical Education (IFATE) Improvement Practitioner Apprenticeship following the completion of the academic course.
+The course develops a portfolio of Improvement Projects, providing practical examples and applications of the methodologies taught.
+This portfolio serves as source material for submission to the End Point Assessment (EPA) of the Institute for Apprenticeships and Technical Education (IFATE) Improvement Practitioner Apprenticeship, following the completion of the academic course.
+Successfully passing the EPA demonstrates that the practitioner is well-prepared to drive meaningful improvements within their organisation.

 Entry requirements